Installing Datadog on Mesos with DC/OS

 Enable additional integrations

-Once you’ve set up Datadog on your cluster, you’ll want to start collecting insights from the services and applications running on your cluster.
+Once you’ve set up Datadog on your cluster, you’ll want to start collecting insights from the services and applications running there.
 Datadog has built-in integrations with more than 250 technologies, so you can start monitoring your entire stack quickly.

 Automated monitoring with Autodiscovery